jayschwa/funarg/README.md

 Why not?

 ### TODOs:
-Support named arguments
+Support named arguments.

-Make a macro that lets you declare variables and functions that conflict with reserved words
+Make a macro that lets you declare variables and functions that conflict with reserved words.